jiko/stopabadcure/_posts/2013-09-24-about-the-committee.md

 - **Rev. John Wandless**, Kansas City
 - **Jim and Sarah Weitzel**, Kansas City

-We will run a low-budget, strategic campaign.
-In addition to this website, we have bought five billboards (look for thme black over red colors), and we will have ads in **The Kansas City Star**.
+We have run a low-budget (about $11,000) campaign.
+In addition to this website, we have five billboards, and we have had ads in **The Kansas City Star**.
+(Watch your front page on Monday, Nov.
+4.)

-Even though it will be a relatively low-spending campaign, we will need several thousand dollars to get our message out and try to offset the anticipated $1.5 million to $2 million campaign that the proponents will be running.

-As committee founder and treasurer, I, [Jim Fitzpatrick](/about-me/), have contributed $4,000 to the campaign.
+As committee founder and treasurer, I, [Jim Fitzpatrick](/about-me/), have contributed $5,000 to the campaign.

-I certainly could use your support, not just at the polls on Nov.
-5, but financially, so we can have a campaign that makes the proponents stand up and take notice.
+It's not too late to contribute: My last contribution was a $1,000 loan to the committee.
+It would be nice to recoup some of that.

-You can contribute either through the _PayPal_ button on this site or by sending checks to:
+You can donate either through the _PayPal_ button on this site or by sending checks to:

 <address>
 Committee to Stop a Bad Cure<br/>